Local Computation: Lower and Upper Bounds

 where $n$ and $\Delta$ denote the number of nodes and the highest degree in $G$, respectively. \end{theorem}

-\begin{proof} By Lemma \ref{lm:matching-labrand} and by Lemma \ref{lemma:nofnodes}, on $H_k$, the approximation ratio of any, possibly randomized, (fractional) maximum matching algorithm is $\Omega(\delta)$.
-Because asymptotically, the relations between $\delta$ and the largest degree $\Delta$ and the number of nodes $n$ is the same in the MVC lower bound graph $G_k$ and in $H_k$, the lower bounds follow in the same way as the lower bounds in Theorem \ref{thm:mvc-lowerbound}. \end{proof}
+\begin{proof} By \Cref{lm:matching-labrand,lemma:nofnodes}, on $H_k$, the approximation ratio of any, possibly randomized, (fractional) maximum matching algorithm is $\Omega(\delta)$.
+Because asymptotically, the relations between $\delta$ and the largest degree $\Delta$ and the number of nodes $n$ is the same in the MVC lower bound graph $G_k$ and in $H_k$, the lower bounds follow in the same way as the lower bounds in \Cref{thm:mvc-lowerbound}. \end{proof}